Dhii/scotch-on-rocks/README.md

 - [PHP 7][] for fast running and modern development.
 - [MariaDB][] for fast and modern data storage and retrieval.

+## Requirements
+Your host environment - the one you will be developing on and deploying from -is required to have these tools installed:

+- [Git][].
+- [Vagrant][].
+- An [SSH][] client.

+For Windows hosts, it is recommended to use [Git BASH][] , as it allows running Vagrant, comes with an SSH client, and is installed together with Git.

 ## Installation Steps